-- The power to designate significant flood risk assets or features, formally recording the feature as a land charge so that it cannot be removed without permission from the County Council and can therefore continue to protect people and property from flooding.
+- the power to label significant flood risk assets or features, formally recording the feature as a land charge so that it cannot be removed without permission from the County Council and can continue to protect people and properties from flooding.

-- the power to enforce remedial works on unapproved construction work within ordinary watercourses or those not undertaking their landowner (riparian) responsibilities
+- the power to enforce corrective works on unapproved construction work within ordinary watercourses or those not undertaking their landowner (riparian) responsibilities

 Flooding can occur for several reasons and different organisations are responsible for flooding in different situations.
 The following outlines who is responsible for the different types of flooding.

 The landowner/ property owner is responsible for ditches and watercourses and piped watercourses and culverts.

 The water company is responsible for public surface water sewers and foul sewers (Anglian Water website).

 The Environment Agency is responsible for critical watercourses and main rivers and for emergency response.

 IDBs are responsible for maintaining the land drains that channel away excess water from farmland.
 They are also responsible for managing water levels in low lying areas like the Fens.